PathogenicKatt/PathogenicKatt.github.io/_writeups/2025-05-24-CipherQR_Cyberquest.md

 <br>

 ## Challenge Overview
-- This was the following description for the challeng:
+- This was the following description for the challenge:
 <br>

 ![Challenge Screenshot](/assets/img/CipherQR(1).PNG){: .writeup-image }